hitenSharm/Discord-Meme-and-Music-Bot/README.md

 You will need to have ffmpeg installed on your system.

 # Bot Commands
-1. View a meme:
+1. View a meme / View a meme from particular subreddit:
 > !obmeme
+> !obmeme subreddit_1 subreddit_2 .... subreddit_n

-2. Generate Random gif
+2. Generate Random/Specific gif
 > !obgif
+> !obgif title_1 title_2 .... title_n

 3. Generate an insult
 > !insult @username